 In my private practice, I work with families experiencing high conflict divorce and disputes over parenting.
 I conduct assessments and consult to lawyers about the value of expert psychological evidence.

 I am passionate about my role as a clinical supervisor.
-I have supported over thirty Provisional Registered Psychologists to successfully complete their licensing requirements.
-I also supervise Associate Members wishing to become Clinical Fellows.
-Since 2016, I have taught the Advanced Clinical Supervision in Psychology continuing education course operated by the Psychologists' Association of Alberta and Werklund School of Education at the University of Calgary.
-I also teach the Fundamentals of Clinical Supervision course for AAMFT.
+I have supported over forty Provisional Registered Psychologists to successfully complete their licensing requirements.
+I also supervise Associate Members of AAMFT to become Clinical Fellows.
+From 2016 to 2020, I taught the Advanced Clinical Supervision in Psychology continuing education course operated by the Psychologists' Association of Alberta (PAA) and Werklund School of Education at the University of Calgary.
+I wrote and curate the on-line course now offered by PAA.
+I also teach the Fundamentals of Clinical Supervision course for AAMFT and supervision workshops for the Psychologists' Association of Alberta.
+I provide supervision mentoring and consultation to developing supervisors.

-I lead workshops and speak on working with families using solution-focused and narrative ideas, locally, and worldwide.
+I lead workshops and speak on solution-focused and narrative ideas, family therapy, high-conflict divorce, and clinical supervision, locally, and worldwide.

-As a consultant, I have used my experience developing and leading clinical services, a private practice, and educational programs to help others improve services and outcomes.
+As a consultant, I have used my experience developing and leading clinical services (community and school-based), a private practice, and educational programs to help others improve services and outcomes.
+I have provided expert opinion to regulatory bodies and professional associations when a member has been complained against.
+On the flip side, I also consult to therapists who are the subject of a professional complaint.

 As an author and editor, I work to generate publications that offer practical guidance to counsellors and therapists.